Counselor Education (COUN)

 Prerequisite: Admission to program and COUN 5011 orientation taken concurrently.

 COUN 5370.
 Career Cnsling Across Lifespan.
 3 Hours.

 This course is designed to assist the counselor in developing and initiating a comprehensive career education program.
-A study is made of the world of work as well as the dynamics and developmental aspects of vocational choice.
-Emphasis is also placed on the use of occupational information, test scores, personal data, grades, and other pertinent information in working with students individually and in groups.
+Students study the world of work as well as the dynamics and developmental aspects of vocational choice.
+An emphasis is also placed on the use of occupational information, test scores, personal data, grades, and other pertinent information in working with students individually and in groups.